SS Principessa Mafalda: Last voyage and sinking

-On 11 October 1927 Principessa Mafalda sailed from Genoa for Buenos Aires with intermediate stops scheduled at Barcelona, Dakar, Rio de Janeiro, Santos and Montevideo.
-The ship was under the command of Captain Simone Gulì with 971 passengers and 281 crew aboard.
+On 11 October 1927 Principessa Mafalda sailed from Genoa for Buenos Aires with intermediate stops scheduled at Barcelona, Dakar, Rio de Janeiro, Santos, and Montevideo.
+The ship was under the command of Captain Simone Gulì, with 971 passengers and 288 crew aboard.
 She also carried 300 tonnes of cargo, 600 bags of mail, and 250,000 gold lire destined for the Argentine government.
 The trip was to take 14 days.

 It soon became apparent that the ship was in poor condition.
-Principessa Mafalda left Barcelona almost a day late due to mechanical problems and several times she slowed to a complete stop on the high seas, sometimes for hours.
+Principessa Mafalda left Barcelona almost a day late due to mechanical problems, and several times, she slowed to a complete stop on the high seas, sometimes for hours.
 Water in bathrooms became intermittent.
 A refrigeration system failure caused tons of food to spoil, resulting in numerous cases of food poisoning.
-At the stop at Cape Verde, Captain Gulì telegraphed the company to request a replacement vessel, but was told "Continue to Rio and await instructions."
+At the stop at Cape Verde, Captain Gulì telegraphed the company to request a replacement vessel but was told, "Continue to Rio and await instructions."
 With the ship resupplied with fresh food and partially repaired, he took her out onto the Atlantic.

-By 23 October Principessa Mafalda had developed a small but noticeable list to port.
+By 23 October, Principessa Mafalda had developed a small but noticeable list to port.
 The passengers, who had received few explanations for the previous breakdowns, now began to worry that the ship was taking on water.
 Although far behind schedule, she was finally traveling at full steam off the coast of northern Brazil on the 24th.
-Life aboard then flowed more quietly with the longest part of the journey nearly complete.
+Life aboard flowed more quietly, with the longest part of the journey nearly complete.
 On crossing the Equator, a line-crossing ceremony was organized on deck with orchestra music and a huge cake.